opendocsg/slw-judgments-backfill/2012_SGCA_20/report.md

 36     Having regard to the foregoing and the reasons given by the Judge at [41]-[42] of the GD, we did not see anything to suggest that the Judge had erred in his decision to grant the anti-suit injunction after deciding on the underlying merits of the Singapore Action.

 37     For completeness, we wish to add that even assuming that the principles governing the grant of _interlocutory_ anti-suit injunctions were to be applied _unmodified_ in the present case, the grant of the anti-suit injunction would be justified.
 The general principles governing the grant of _interlocutory_ anti-suit injunctions are set out at [35] above and will not be repeated here.
-As far as local authorities are concerned, the position has been established by this Court in _John Reginald Stott Kirkham_ at [28]-[29] where the approach taken by the High Court in _Evergreen International SA v Volkswagen Group Singapore Pte Ltd_ [2004] 2 SLR(R) 457 at [16] (“ _Evergreen International SA_ ”) was approved:
+As far as local authorities are concerned, the position has been established by this Court in _John Reginald Stott Kirkham_ at [28]-[29] where the approach taken by the High Court in _Evergreen International SA v Volkswagen Group Singapore Pte Ltd_ <span class="citation">[2004] 2 SLR(R) 457</span> at [16] (“ _Evergreen International SA_ ”) was approved:

- 28 In Evergreen International SA v Volkswagen Group Singapore Pte Ltd [2004] 2 SLR(R) 457 (" Evergreen International SA "), Belinda Ang Saw Ean J ("Ang J") stated that she had to consider the following elements in determining whether an anti-suit injunction ought to be granted in the case (at [16]):
+ 28 In Evergreen International SA v Volkswagen Group Singapore Pte Ltd <span class="citation">[2004] 2 SLR(R) 457</span> (" Evergreen International SA "), Belinda Ang Saw Ean J ("Ang J") stated that she had to consider the following elements in determining whether an anti-suit injunction ought to be granted in the case (at [16]):

  (a) whether the defendants are amenable to the jurisdiction of the Singapore court;